chanhi2000/ELEN130/lab/lab01sub.md

 ```
 >> Enter number of samples: 2000
 ```
-3. When the 2nd prompt is asked, like the following
+3. When the 2nd prompt appears, like the following
 ```
 >> Enter normalized frequency in cycles/sample:
 ```